 Our commitment to reducing our carbon footprint does not end with product innovation.
 Our mantra is ‘reduce, reuse, recycle’ – reduce the amount, reuse the packaging where possible, or find out how to recycle it if not.

 Will you help us to reduce greenhouse gases?
-Find more tips for reducing your carbon footprint here and share with us how you reduce, reuse, and recycle in a comment below.
+Find out about our sustainable living plan here and share with us how you reduce, reuse, and recycle in a comment below.